Same-sex marriage in American Samoa: Obergefell v. Hodges

-In January 2016, former Attorney General Fiti Alexander Sunia was appointed as the new district court judge.
-His appointment was confirmed unanimously by the American Samoa Senate.
-During his confirmation hearing, Sunia was asked about Obergefell.
-He responded that he had not read the decision, and that same-sex marriage fell outside the jurisdiction of the district court.
-He also said that he would not perform weddings for same-sex couples in his new assignment unless the local marriage statutes were changed.
+In January 2016, Fiti Sunia was confirmed unanimously by the American Samoa Senate as the new district court judge.
+Asked about Obergefell during his confirmation hearing, he responded that he had not read the decision and that same-sex marriage fell outside the jurisdiction of the district court.
+He also said that he would not perform same-sex weddings in his new assignment unless the marriage statutes were changed.